 We gratefully acknowledge funding from the United Kingdom Department for International Development, under the Program for Making Country Health Systems Stronger, and from the Government of the Autonomous Community of Catalonia, Spain.

-The production and copy-editing process for this review was coordinated by XXXX (WHO Barcelona Office).
+The production and copy-editing process for this review was coordinated by Juan García Domínguez (WHO Barcelona Office).
 Additional support came from Jorge Alejandro García Ramirez (preparing figures), XXXX (copyediting), Aleix Artigal and Alex Prieto (design and typesetting) and Juan García Domínguez (checking proofs).

 Abbreviations